 In contrast to many other CROs, CTC performs clinical conduct at our own clinical research units – the CTC Site Network – with our own Investigators, Research Nurses and Laboratory personnel.Continue reading ”CTC Site Network”

-Clinical Operations at CTC provides key functions in all our studies regardless of whether we use our own clinics or external sites.
+Our Clinical Operations staff, including clinical research managers (CRMs), clinical research associates (CRAs), medical writers (MWs) and clinical trial assistants (CTAs), constitutes the backbone of all our studies regardless of whether we use our own clinics or external sites.

-Our professional teams apply their operational expertise to ensure proper planning, conduct and reporting of each trial, always with data quality and patient safety in mind and in compliance with ICH-GCP/ISO 14155, SOPs, guidelines, policies and best practices.
+Our professional teams apply their operational expertise to ensure proper planning, conduct and reporting of each trial, always with data quality, patient safety, budget and timelines in mind and in compliance with regulations, ICH-GCP/ISO 14155, SOPs, guidelines and best practices.

-Together the Clinical Operations team members have an average of 15+ years’ experience from the pharmaceutical industry, CROs, healthcare and academia in the development and use of pharmaceutical products, medical device and functional food.
+Together the Clinical Operations team members have an average of 10+ years’ experience from the pharmaceutical industry, CROs, healthcare and academia in terms of development and use of pharmaceutical products, medical devices and functional food.

-Our Clinical Research Associates (CRAs/Study Monitors) continuously interact with the sites, supporting each Investigator to maximize quality, performance and CSP adherence.
+Our CRAs/Study Monitors continuously interact with the sites, supporting each Investigator to maximize quality, performance and CSP adherence.
 They identify, assess, monitor and mitigate risks that could affect the safety of the subjects or the quality of each clinical trial.
 Read more about our CRA and CTA services.